The Armor of God | Book of Ephesians

 In 6:12 he defines the enemy they are to face that includes not only the evil they know but the evil they cannot and assures them that evil in all forms does indeed exist.

-In 6:13 Paul does not sugarcoat the human condition, he makes it clear that it is not if but when they will face evil and instructs them to arm themselves as the occupying Roman soldiers do, the symbol of the strength, authority, and prowess in battle with which they are most familiar.
-He places them on equal ground with the forces they know and making them confident to face the evil they do not.
-He also gives them the knowledge that they may not win, but being properly armed, they will have the strength to stand steadfast in battle by faith, even to the end obtaining salvation.
+In 6:13 Paul does not sugarcoat the human condition.
+He makes it clear that it is not if but when they will face the forces of evil.
+He instructs them to arm themselves as the occupying Roman soldiers do.
+They are the symbol of the strength, authority, and prowess in battle with which the members are most familiar.
+He places them on equal ground with the Romans.
+Instilling them with the confidence to face the spiritual challenges they may face as well.
+He gives them the knowledge that they may not win, but being properly armed, they will have the strength to stand steadfast in battle by faith, even to the end obtaining salvation.

-In 6:14 he tells them to keep ranks in battle and begins to define the pieces armor they possess equating them to the beliefs and virtues of the Christian religion.
+In 6:14 he tells them to keep ranks in battle and begins to define the armor they possess and equating them to the beliefs and virtues of the Christian religion.

-The belt of truth in 6:14 relates to God himself, Jesus in John 14:6 states partially that “I am the way, the truth, and the life”, and partially in John 8:32 (KJV) “And ye shall know the truth, and the truth shall make you free”.
-I interpret it as knowing God will make you free from from sin, thus making you pure of heart in the face of battle.
-In regard to the breastplate of righteousness, in Romans 3:22 it states partially “This righteousness is given through faith in Jesus Christ to all who believe”, or in other words, your faith will protect you.
+The belt of truth in 6:14 relates to God himself.
+Jesus in John 14:6 states partially that “I am the way, the truth, and the life”, and partially in John 8:32 (KJV) “And ye shall know the truth, and the truth shall make ye free”.
+I interpret it as knowing God will make you free from sin, making you pure of heart in the face of battle.
+In regard to the breastplate of righteousness, in Romans 3:22 it states partially “This righteousness is given through faith in Jesus Christ to all who believe”, or your faith will protect you.

-In 6:15, I think it just may simply mean that you are fully prepared through the study of scripture.
+In 6:15, I think this means that you are fully prepared through the study of scripture and their faith.

 In 6:16 the shield of faith is an additional affirmation again that your faith will protect you, the Romans were well known for the strategic use of shields in battle.

-In 6:18 Paul instructs them to remain in constant communication with God asking not only to have their needs blessed but also the needs others.
-Prayer and meditation have been to a calming effect on the processes of the brain.
+In 6:18 Paul instructs them to remain in constant communication with God, asking not only to have their needs blessed but also the needs of others.
+Prayer and meditation have been known to have a calming effect on the processes of the brain.

 In the end if your beliefs or non-beliefs bring you inner peace, grace, love of yourself and of all others, happiness, in the absence of hate from a position of strength if only in this life, does it really matter what you believe or dis-believe?
 Perhaps a happy existence in peace, grace, and love is God’s ultimate plan for us all.
 If it should be that God does not exist, I consider it a proper goal.